AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

 Received:
 ```

-Extra parameters sare being blocked, this is due to the email Format filter applied by PHPMailer in "presend()" function:
+Extra parameters are being blocked, this is due to the 'email Format' filter applied by PHPMailer in "presend()" function:

 ```php
 [...]